 What with the pandemic and the general state of things at the minute, the fact that it's summer and not the depressing depths of winter has been a blessing.
-But one major downside is the dreaded underboob sweat that accompanies the heat, particularly the dreaded underboob sweat.
+But one major downside is the sweat that accompanies the heat, particularly the dreaded underboob sweat.
 No one likes the feeling of their boobs being soaked in perspiration.
 A drenched sports bra is a killjoy.

 And it's not just a comfort thing: Boob sweat can cause skin rashes and bacterial infections as well, says Alyssa Golas, MD, clinical assistant professor in the Hansjorg Wyss Department of Plastic Surgery at NYU Langone Health.
 She says candida loves a moist, warm, dark environment — like your underboob.
 You could end up with a fungal, bacterial, or yeast infection on the skin, which can be itchy and painful, and may even require a prescription cream to treat.
 (If you notice symptoms such as continuous itching, spots, or split skin, you may want to talk to a doctor.)

 Boob sweat can plague anyone in the summer, especially during workouts.
 But some women are more likely to deal with the nuisance, including those who have bigger breasts and folks going through hormonal changes such as pregnancy, nursing, or menopause, explains Maryann Mikhail, MD, a dermatologist at The University of Miami.

 It's super common, and typically harmless.
 The strategies here — listed from least to most extreme — should help you stay dry.
 “You shouldn’t be embarrassed by it,” Dr. Golas adds.
 “The majority of women with large breasts have this problem, but they don’t want to talk about it.
 But once they know it’s common, it’s easier to discuss and treat.”
 Preach, Golas, preach!

 Dust on a sweat-fighting body powder, says Dr. Golas.
 An anti-chafing powder may help too, she says.
 (Not a lubricant stick or petroleum jelly, which is meant to keep things feeling moist.)
 Good, old-fashioned corn starch can also absorb perspiration.
 And some women swear by the same antiperspirant they use under their arms.

 Wear the right bra